Category: Business

 1. 8.
 Proactively look for ways to use resources more efficiently.
 Identify ways to reduce repeat imaging, inappropriate recommendations, and safety related incidents.
 Look for ways to increase turnaround time and reduce negative patient experiences and feedback.
 Also, look for ways to demonstrate how the consultative and coordination of services roles in radiology reduce costs through saved physician time “downstream” in a patient episode.

-At Double Black Imaging, we are committed to providing innovative imaging and workflow solutions.
+At Double Black Imaging, we are committed to providing innovative diagnostic imaging systems and workflow solutions.
 Our goal is to help providers significantly improve diagnostic imaging quality and stability while improving efficiency and reducing healthcare costs.
 Contact us to discuss ways to improve these performance metrics in your practice today.

 Source List: